KickedSoda/tweet-from-twitch-chat-v1-js/README.md

 twitch bot account oauth: https://twitchapps.com/tmi/

-all of these worked for me and are great resources, but it is up to you...
+all of these worked for me and are great resources.